hhasanguclu/Clippy/README.md

 ## 🇬🇧 English

 **Clippy** is a fast, lightweight and keyboard-first clipboard manager for Windows.
-It combines the power of [Ditto](https://ditto-cp.sourceforge.io/) with the simplicity of [Maccy](https://maccy.app/).

 > 🔒 **Privacy-first** — All data is stored locally.
 Nothing is sent to the cloud.